Elizabeth's Kitchen Diary

 4. Strain out the herbs.

-5. Return the jus to a clean pan and bring to the boil.
+5. Return the jus to a clean pan and bring to a boil.

-6. Add butter, a pinch of sugar and season to taste.
+6. Add butter and a pinch of sugar.
+Season to taste.
 Cover and refrigerate until needed.

 Step by step collage showing how to make celeriac puree.